-Instructor: Elizabeth Tomev Email: etomev@luc.edu Phone: 847-830-6952 Office Hours: Mondays 12:30-1:30pm or by appointment
+Instructor: Elizabeth Tomev Email: etomev@luc.edu Phone: 847-830-6952

+Office Hours: Mondays 11:30-1:30, 25 E. Pearson, 9th floor

 Course Description: This class examines the theory and practice of audience analysis, message design, and oral/verbal presentation for professional speakers, with an emphasis on communication in business and professional organization settings.
 Students will demonstrate presentation skills in simulated settings.
 In keeping with Loyola University Chicago's Jesuit mission, there will also be an inclusion of social justice topics.